 Sunrise 2nd Edition

-Using the LightUnits, students build vocabulary; examine literary elements such as conflict, theme, and tone; interpret literary techniques such as metaphors, symbols, allusions, irony, and foreshadowing; identify literary genres; practice types of writing; learn critical thinking skills; and respond to truths illustrated in the stories.
+The course covers literary elements such as conflict, theme, and tone; literary techniques such as metaphors, symbols, allusions, irony, and foreshadowing; literary genres; critical thinking skills; and more.

 Sunrise Bible 800 continues the study of the New Testament begun in Bible 700.
 The first four LightUnits cover events in the Book of Acts, and the remaining LightUnits contain brief overviews of the epistles and Revelation.
 Each lesson directs the student to read a given portion of Scripture.
 This Scripture passage is then explained in the LightUnit and followed by activities that help the student interact with what they have learned.
 The course includes exercises using Strong's Concordance and teaches students how to use Baker’s Bible Atlas.
 Bible memory work is included.